-The government today published its new Cyber Security Strategy, setting out how the UK will support economic prosperity, protect national security and safeguard the public’s way of life by building a more trusted and resilient digital environment.
+The government today (25 November 2011) published its new cyber security strategy, setting out how the UK will support economic prosperity, protect national security and safeguard the public’s way of life by building a more trusted and resilient digital environment.

 It heralds a new era of unprecedented cooperation between the government and the private sector on cyber security, working hand in hand to make the UK one of the most secure places in the world to do business.

-Around six per cent of the UK’s GDP is generated by the internet and is set to grow - making it a larger sector than either utilities or agriculture - with the internet boom predicted to create 365,000 jobs over the next five years .
+Around 6% of the UK’s GDP is generated by the internet and is set to grow - making it a larger sector than either utilities or agriculture - with the internet boom predicted to create 365,000 jobs over the next 5 years .
 We want to create new opportunities for businesses and help build a thriving cyber security industry.

 But our increasing dependence on digital technologies has given rise to new risks.
 For example, there are more than 20,000 malicious emails on government networks each month, 1,000 of which are deliberately targeted.

-The government has already ranked cyber security as a tier 1 national security priority and committed £650m over the next four years to bolster its cyber defences.
+The government has already ranked cyber security as a tier 1 national security priority and committed £650 million over the next 4 years to bolster its cyber defences.
 The UK is also leading the way on the world stage, earlier this month hosting the London Conference on Cyberspace to drive forward international dialogue on building a secure digital world.

 Prime Minister David Cameron said:

 While the internet is undoubtedly a force for social and political good, as well as crucial to the growth of our economy, we need to protect against the threats to our security.
 This strategy not only deals with the threat from terrorists to our national security, but also with the criminals who threaten our prosperity as well as blight the lives of many ordinary people through cyber crime.